developer-Azad/jk-bike-world-server-side/README.md

 # JK Bike World

-This is a motor cycle website. we provide best and better quality bike
+This is a motor cycle website. we provide best and better quality bikes. you can purchase our products at your own budget.
+You will also able to buy from us with 0% emi for 12 months. use this oportunity and enjoy bike riding.

 ## Our webside link
 Click here to visit us [click here](https://jk-bike-galary.web.app/home).